CyberMonitor/orquestra-docs/intro/content/tutorial/qcbm.md

 $\mathcal{C}_{nll}(\theta) = -\frac{1}{D} \sum_{d=1}^D \ln(\mathbf{P}_{\theta} (\mathbf{x}^{(d)}))$.

-The summation index $d$ runs over the number of BAS patters in the training data set.
+The summation index $d$ runs over the number of BAS patters in the training data set, and $D$ is the size of the dataset.

 Since the formula contains the logarithm of the probability, we want to avoid cases in which the probability is zero.
 Recall that in practice (when not in simulation mode) these probabilities would correspond to the square of the amplitudes (a.k.a.
 Born probabilities) of these specific computational basis states $\mathbf{x}^{(d)}$.
 Therefore, even in cases where the probability is non-zero but very small, due to finite sampling, this might still be measured as zero.
 For this reason, we replace the very small values of the probability by some fixed small value $\epsilon$, and get the following variant:

 $\mathcal{C}(\theta) = -\frac{1}{D} \sum_{d=1}^D \ln(\max(\epsilon, \mathbf{P}_\theta (\mathbf{x}^{(d)})))$.

-Following the QCBM reference paper, this value is set to $10^{-8}$ in our tutorial.
+Following the [QCBM reference paper](https://www.nature.com/articles/s41534-019-0157-8), this value is set to $10^{-8}$ in our tutorial.

 ## The Training Process